Soham-Chaudhuri/Heart-Failure-Prediction/README.md

 ## Model Training and Evaluation
 Several machine learning models are trained and evaluated:

--Logistic Regression
+- Logistic Regression
--Random Forest Classifier
+- Random Forest Classifier
--Gradient Boosting Classifier
+- Gradient Boosting Classifier
--K-Nearest Neighbors (KNN) Classifier
+- K-Nearest Neighbors (KNN) Classifier

 The performance of these models is compared using metrics such as accuracy, precision, recall, and F1-score.